toniogabe/shouldi/README.md

 # Should I?
+## About
-Small project in Vue.js that helps you analyse the options and take the best decision.
+Should I? is a small project in Vue.js that helps you analyse the options and take the best decision.

 ## Project setup
 ```